ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 But if you have read data from an external source, it will likely be the actual ascii characters.

+You can use this with ^extract to retrieve text before or after the found data.

 ### `^flags ( word )`

 get the 64bit systemflags of a word.